 There are currently 139 VQO polygons, totaling 21,884 hectares of productive forests and 12,877 hectares of THLB within TFL 6.
-A visual representation of these VQO polygons is depicted in Figure 28.
+A visual representation of these VQO polygons is depicted in Figure 27.

-Figure 28 VQO Polygons within TFL 6
+Figure 27 VQO Polygons within TFL 6

 The Procedures for Factoring Visual Resources into Timber Supply Analyses (Province of British Columbia, 1998) and an updated bulletin (Province of British Columbia, 2003) guide the modelling of visual management in this analysis.
-The following VQO classes present in TFL 6 are considered:
+The following VQO classes, defined by FPPR, present in TFL 6 are considered: